Values, policy and practice

 Energy costs and supply of electricity may be impacted by emerging mandatory renewable energy targets and/or energy taxes in Australia, Brazil, the US and potentially other regions in the world where AWAC has operating facilities.

 The Australian Federal Government has imposed Renewable Energy Targets (RET) that have the potential to increase cost of production however, in June 2015 the Australian Government passed a regulation that provided a full exemption from RET for aluminium smelters and for alumina refineries.
-While this is a present outcome, it has the potential to change with a change of government or could be introduced at other AWAC operations in countries other than Australia.
+While this is the present outcome, it has the potential to change with a change of government or could be introduced at other AWAC operations in countries other than Australia.